TokelPlatform/bitgo-komodo-cc-lib/README.md

   }
 };
 ```
-(Both those package.json and webpack.config.js files may be found in webpack-test subdir of bitgo-utxo-komodo-cc-lib dir)
+(Both those package.json and webpack.config.js files may be found in webpack-test subdir of bitgo-komodo-cc-lib dir)
 Inside the webpack dir run:
 ```
 npm install